Q: Does Gallaudet have an official AAUP Chapter?

 Q: Is joining the AAUP worth it?

 Absolutely, yes!
-If your AAUP chapter, through advocating for faculty, is able to improve your salary as much as the cost of an annual AAUP membership (which is about 0.2% of your salary), then you have just paid your membership dues for life.
+If your AAUP chapter, through advocating for faculty well-being, is able to improve your salary as much as the cost of an annual AAUP membership (which is only 0.2% of your salary), then you have just paid your membership dues for life.
+This is a bargain rate for an agent that acts on your behalf.

-For example, if your salary is $75,000, your dues are $223 a year.
-If the AAUP is able to advocate for you and lobby Gallaudet to give all faculty a 1% raise, just once in your entire career, your salary will have gone up by $750.
-You’ve paid your AAUP dues for life, and you still have $527 left over, every year until you leave Gallaudet.
+For example, if your salary is $75,000, your dues are $245 a year.
+If the AAUP is able to advocate for you and lobby Gallaudet to give all faculty a 1% raise, just once in your entire career, your salary will go up by $750.
+You’ve paid your AAUP dues for life, and you’d still have $505 left over, every year until you retire from Gallaudet.
 (Taxes are left out of this calculation for simplicity).

-Keep in mind that workers who are represented by a collective or union earn, on average, 20% more than workers who aren’t represented by one.
+Workers who are represented by a collective or union earn, on average, 20% more than workers who aren’t represented by one.
 This has been true across industries.
-Having an organization that constantly advocates for you is well worth the cost of dues.
+Having an organization that acts as your agent by constantly advocating for you is worth the cost of annual dues!

 Q: Has the Gallaudet AAUP had any success on the salary issue?

-A: Looking back at our AAUP chapter’s short, two-year history: soon after our AAUP chapter became official in March 2021, Gallaudet gave most faculty a 3% raise, after having given no raises, at all, in four years.
-Then, the following year (2022), Gallaudet gave an additional 3% raise to all faculty.
+A: We believe so, yes!
+Looking back at our AAUP chapter’s short history since becoming official in March 2021: Gallaudet gave most faculty a 3% general pay increase after having given no raises or adjustments in four years.
+The following year (2022), Gallaudet gave an additional 3% general pay increase to all faculty.
 This is a total of a 6% increase over two years.
 Was this a coincidence?
 We don’t think so.
-Gallaudet had a precedent of not giving raises, not even adjustments for inflation.
-We think that the AAUP’s advocacy efforts were a part of this sudden break in precedence.
+Gallaudet had a precedent of not giving raises, not even any adjustments for inflation.
+We think that the AAUP’s advocacy efforts, on top of Faculty Governance’s efforts, were a part of this sudden break in precedence.
+Of course, the administration would never want to acknowledge that external lobbying is making a difference.

 Q: How does the Gallaudet AAUP advocate for salaries?

-We have been providing the Gallaudet community with accurate and up-to-date information about salaries at comparable institutions.
-We obtain our data from the federal Integrated Postsecondary Education Data System (IPEDS), maintained by the U.S. Department of Education, and the AAUP Faculty Compensation Survey.
+We have been empowering the Gallaudet community by providing accurate and up-to-date information about salaries at comparable institutions.
+We obtain our data from the federal Integrated Postsecondary Education Data System (IPEDS), maintained by the U.S. Department of Education, the AAUP Faculty Compensation Survey, and public disclosure forms filed with the Internal Revenue Service such as IRS Form 990.
 Before the Gallaudet AAUP began making this information easily accessible, it was difficult for most faculty to find this information.
-This meant that the Gallaudet administration had the upper hand in any salary discussions.
-By sharing accurate salary data, we are empowering our faculty to stand up and ask for the salaries that we deserve.
+This meant that the Gallaudet administration had the upper hand in any salary discussions and they were able to craft whatever narrative served their own purposes.
+By sharing accurate salary data, we have empowered our faculty to stand up and ask for the salaries that we deserve.
+And in fact, we have seen a dramatic change in the conversations on campus since we became active.

 Q: I like what the AAUP is doing, but I don’t necessarily want to join.
 Is this okay?